msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 Instead of relying on coefficient outputs like those found in Table 1, I instead run simulations from the model that looks at every possible combination of products that can be described by the attributes and levels.
-I then calculate the probabilty that a product would be chosen out of a set of 3 typical products, on average when each attribute is varied (and holding all other features constant).
+I then calculate the probability that a product would be chosen out of a set of 3 typical products, on average when each attribute is varied (and holding all other features constant).